 Instructions

-- Preheat oven to 350 F. Lightly coat a 9-inch deep-dish pie pan or square baking dish with non-stick spray.
+- Preheat oven to 350 F. Lightly coat a 9-inch deep-dish pie pan or square baking dish with non-stick spray or use a silicone baking dish.
 Arrange the plums in the pan.
 (Note: If your plums are not very sweet, you can sprinkle them with a little sugar or agave nectar.)

 - In a medium-sized bowl, combine the remaining, dry ingredients.
 Add the wet to the dry, and stir until well combined.
 Pour the batter over the fruit, and tap the pan lightly on the counter to remove trapped air bubbles.
 Bake for 40-50 minutes or until a toothpick inserted in the center comes out clean.
 Let cool for at least 15 minutes before serving.